High-Net-Worth Life Insurance: Everything You Need to Know

 Calculate your coverage needs

-Add up your estate tax liability, outstanding debts, income replacement needs and legacy goals.
-Estate taxes of up to 40% on amounts above $15 million represent the largest need for most high-net-worth individuals.
-Include state estate taxes where applicable.
+Total your estate tax liability, outstanding debts, income replacement needs and legacy goals.
+Estate taxes are up to 40% on amounts above $15 million.
+For most high-net-worth applicants, that's the largest single need.
+Add state estate taxes where they apply.

 2. 2